splunk/public-o11y-docs/apm/apm-alert-visualize/apm-alerts.rst

 .. meta::
    :description: Learn about options for detectors and alerts in Splunk APM.

 You can use detectors to dynamically monitor request rate, error rate and latency in the services you are tracing with Splunk APM.
 APM detectors use built-in algorithms to generate alerts about sudden spikes, historical anomalies, or a static threshold in your APM metrics or Business Workflows.
-AutoDetect detectors are also available.
+See :ref:`alert-conditions-apm` for more information about alert conditions.

+You can also use AutoDetect detectors that are available by default for service latency, error rate, and request rate.
 See :ref:`autodetect` for more information.

 Create a APM detector
 ========================